OpenGeoVis/PVGeo/documentation/docs/overview/Upcoming.md

 - [ ] How to build your own plugins using this project's framework and build scripts
 - [ ] Importing DEM topography (with/without satellite imagery)
 - [ ] Slicing/cropping a data scene through all components/datasets (managing links)
-- [x] [Slice Model Along PolyLine:](../examples/slice-model-along-polyline.md) How to export a slice of a dataset projected on a vtkPolyLine (capabilities are currently present in ParaView)